javayuga/jwt-spring-boot-template/docs/README.md

 ## Data initialization with Spring JPA

-The data model for this project is quite simple, but there are a few caveats.
+The data model for this project is quite simple, but still there are a few caveats.

-Data initialization relies on the Spring Boot pattern of running **resources/data.sql**.
+Spring Boot data initialization runs **resources/data.sql**.

 Here's an excerpt from **resources/application.properties**